breuHQ/durex/README.md

 )

 // The default value right now is "io.breu".
-// Change this, do this to change as per your requirements. func init() {
+// Change this as per your requirements.
+A good practice is to use java's package notation. func init() {
   queues.SetDefaultPrefix("com.company.pkg")
 }